Stevescape/WockaShuffle/README.md

+# This readme is for the WockaShuffle Project
-# WockaShuffle
+# It gives a brief overview of WockaShuffle
 Better Spotify Shuffle

-Grabs 1 of your playlists, shuffles the songs using it's own algorithm and then adds it into a new playlist in the newly shuffled order.
+My program is my own version of Spotify